Frequently Asked Questions about the Puerto Vallarta CCAAAM

 - What are the requirements to adopt an animal?

-- How may I help this organization?
+- How may I help these animals?

-The CCAAAM (then Centro de Acopio Animal) began its mission on June 14th, 2004 thanks to the initiative of the Zootechnician Veterinarian Doctors Association and to the decision of then Major, Lic.
-Gustavo Gonzalez.
+The CCAAAM (then Centro de Acopio Animal) began its mission on June 14th, 2004 thanks to the initiative of the Zootechnician Veterinarian Doctors Association and to the decision of then Mayor, Lic.
+Gustavo González.
 Its main function was to collect stray dogs wandering the streets of Puerto Vallarta and to inculcate in the local population a different culture of caring for pets, taking advantage of the contribution in this regard of foreign residents and tourists.

 Pagopago Street, between Camino Real & Costa de Oro,